From Portland to Crater Lake: 5 Best Ways to Get There

-One of the world's great natural attractions, Crater Lake is a four-hour drive from Portland.
+Crater Lake is one of the world's greatest natural attractions and is approximately a five-hour drive from Portland.
 The main route follows Interstate 5 South for over a hundred miles to Eugene.
-It's another hundred plus miles through national forests of Oregon from here.
+It's another hundred-plus miles through Oregon national forests from there.
+In total, it's an approximately 283-mile drive to Crater Lake from Portland.

-The drive is possible in a straight shot or over many days.
+The drive is possible in a straight shot or done over many days.
 Alternative road trips to Crater Lake follow the coast or pass by Mount Hood on the Mount Hood Scenic Byway.
+Crater Lake is also one of the northernmost stops on the state-spanning Volcanic Legacy Scenic Byway, enticing longer adventures beyond Crater Lake.

 A train ride also delivers passengers from Portland to Crater Lake National Park during the summer.
 The Coast Starlight Train from Amtrak spans the length of the U.S., from Seattle to Los Angeles and beyond.
 Both Portland and Klamath Falls land on this year-round train route.
 Between July 1st and Labor Day, the Klamath Shuttle takes passengers from Klamath Falls to the Rim Village Visitor Center.